You use Instagram to promote your biz, right?

 [UPDATE: My premium No-Fuss Instagram Hashtag Manager is no longer available for purchase.]

 Before I leave you to your own devices, I have to be honest in that this spreadsheet (and another series of spreadsheets that I cannot wait to share with you!) were inspired by the Instagram strategy with which my friend and strategist Cristy Cates provided me.

 Let me just say that the gal is brilliant, and it would behoove you to sign up at Wildheart Moguls so that you can be notified of her pending launch.
 Everything you love about Darling Little Spreadsheets first passed through Cristy’s filter and was often the result of our strategy sessions (yep – I told you she was brilliant!), so I really do mean it when I say that you ought to swing by her site.

 Anyhow, I’d love to get your feedback!
 Do you have a favorite set of hashtags you’d like to share?
 Did you find this post helpful?
-What would you like to see in an Instagram hashtag manager?
 Please share in the comments below.